 Queen Mary I Early Years

-Princess Mary’s household was run by Margaret Pole, Countess of Salisbury.
+Princess Mary’s household was managed by Margaret Pole, Countess of Salisbury.
 She was educated at home and learned to speak Latin, French and Spanish.
 She was also taught music, dancing, needlework and riding.
 At the age of four years she played the virginal for French ambassadors.

 In 1525, Mary was sent to live at Ludlow Castle.
 The traditional residence of the Prince of Wales had last been occupied in 1502 by Mary’s mother and her first husband, Prince Arthur.
 Mary was never formally invested as Princess of Wales but was often referred to as such.